Table of Contents

 Many types of educational assistance are tax free if they meet the requirements discussed here.

 Special rules apply to U.S. citizens and resident aliens who have received scholarships or fellowship grants for studying, teaching, or researching abroad.
-For information about these rules, see Publication 54, Tax Guide for U.S. Citizens and Resident Aliens Abroad.
+For information about these rules, see Pub.
+54, Tax Guide for U.S. Citizens and Resident Aliens Abroad.

 A scholarship is generally an amount paid or allowed to, or for the benefit of, a student (whether an undergraduate or a graduate) at an educational institution to aid in the pursuit of his or her studies.

 A fellowship grant is generally an amount paid for the benefit of an individual to aid in the pursuit of study or research.

 The value of contributed services and accommodations.
 This includes such services and accommodations as room (lodging), board (meals), laundry service, and similar services or accommodations that are received by an individual as a part of a scholarship or fellowship grant.

-The amount of tuition, matriculation, and other fees that are paid or remitted to the student to aid the student in pursuing study or research.
+The amount of tuition, matriculation, and other fees that are paid for or remitted to the student to aid the student in pursuing study or research.

 Any amount received in the nature of a family allowance as a part of a scholarship or fellowship grant.

 A scholarship or fellowship grant is tax free (excludable from gross income) only if you are a candidate for a degree at an eligible educational institution.

 A scholarship or fellowship grant is tax free only to the extent:

 It doesn't exceed your qualified education expenses;

-It is not designated or earmarked for other purposes (such as room and board), and does not require (by its terms) that it cannot be used for qualified education expenses; and
+It isn't designated or earmarked for other purposes (such as room and board), and doesn't require (by its terms) that it can't be used for qualified education expenses; and

 Use Worksheet 1-1 to figure the amount of a scholarship or fellowship grant you can exclude from gross income.